opensearch-project/documentation-website/_api-reference/index-apis/create-index-template.md

 {% include copy-curl.html %}

-Recurse merging is used for mapping definition and root options such as `dynamic_templates` and `meta`, meaning that one an earlier component contains a `meta` block, then new `meta` entries are added to the end of metadata in the index.
+Recursive merging is used for mapping definition and root options such as `dynamic_templates` and `meta`, meaning that one an earlier component contains a `meta` block, then new `meta` entries are added to the end of metadata in the index.
 Any entries with the same key that already exist are overwritten.